Despite the decline, Canadian cattle prices remain high

 Long-term challenge: Cattle prices to follow traditional cattle cycle

-The suggests that prices increase for 3 to 5 years and peak for 1 - 2 years.
+The cattle cycle suggests that prices increase for 3 to 5 years and peak for 1 - 2 years.
 During this period, strong prices promote herd expansion.
 Prices decline for 3 - 5 years and sit at a near-term low for 1 or 2 years.

 Despite challenges, prices remain historically high

 Although cattle prices are expected to decline, AAFC prices are projected to remain historically strong and continue to support a strong Canadian cattle sector.